ElPatatone/ElPatatone/README.md

 ## About me

-Currently a last year student in Computer Science, I begun with a fascination for AI problems but as one thing led to another I now have a bigger interest in low level programming.
-This spans several fields such as: low latency software, embedded systems, OS development, graphics programming.
+I am a recent graduate in Computer Science currently on the lookout for a software engineer postion.
+Main interest lies in back end development but am also interested interest other areas.

 ## Connect with me